 The proliferation of shells has not stopped at the boundaries of UNIX-dom.
-Many programmers who got their initial experience on UNIX systems and subsequently crossed over into the PC world wished for a nice UNIX-like environment (especially when faced with the horrors of the MS-DOS command line!), so it's not surprising that several UNIX shell-style interfaces to small-computer operating systems have appeared, Bourne shell emulations among them.
+Many programmers who got their initial experience on UNIX systems and subsequently crossed over into the PC world wished for a nice UNIX-like environment.
+It's not surprising then that several UNIX shell-style interfaces to small-computer operating systems have appeared, Bourne shell emulations among them.